saverymax/EZ-BART/README.md

 ### FLAGS
 **--question** The question you would like to drive the content of the summary.
+**--q-per-doc** The above option sets 1 question for all source documents you provide.
+If you instead have question-document pairs, you can provide the data in the json specified above and use this option.
+Note that the --question flag will have no effect if using --q-per-doc.
 **--prediction_file** The path of the file you would like the summaries saved to.
 **--model_path** The path to the downloaded BART weights.
 Include only the path to the directory the model is stored in, not the .pt file itself.
 **--data** The path to the json with the data you would like to be summarized.